 -X-ray structure of Archaeal polD DNA polymerase reveals a catalytic site similar to multi-subunit RNA polymerases that are found in all domains of life,

-by L. Sauguet, P. Raia, G. Henneke and M. Delarue, Nature Comms.
-(Sept 2016).
+by L. Sauguet, P. Raia, G. Henneke and M. Delarue (Nature Commun).

-J. Loc'h, S. Rosario and M. Delarue, in Structure (Sep 2016).
+J. Loc'h, S. Rosario and M. Delarue (Structure).

 -TdT structures in complex with a DNA synapsis shed new light on DNA Double-Strand-Break Repair by NHEJ (EMBO J., Mar 2015).

--Structure of a GLIC-GlyR chimera (PNAS, Feb 2015)
+-Structure of a GLIC-GlyR chimera with P.-J. Corringer (PNAS, Feb 2015)